Übersetzung durch Neil Mussett

 Administrative assistance

-(1) The Land Governments shall be empowered to assign the tasks of administrative assistance to the senior judicial officer by statutory instrument.
+(1) The Land governments are authorised to assign, by statutory instrument, the tasks of administrative assistance to the senior judicial officer.

 Division 4